Eye of the Devil: Plot

 Late at night, Catherine discovers Odile and Christian ceremoniously carrying the impaled dove into a candlelit room where robed figures sit.
 They present the dove first to an altar whose cross resembles the amulet and then to the figure sitting at the head.
 The doors close in Catherine's face, and an old man warns her to take her children and never return.

-Philippe dismisses Catherine's concerns—the valley is steeped in ancient superstition.
-He speaks of his family's 1000-year history in Bellenac: He has grave responsibilities.
-His Aunt tells him she would “rather die” than “say anything” to Catherine, and begs him to flee.
+Philippe is quick to dismiss Catherine's concerns—the valley is steeped in ancient superstition.
+He speaks of his family's 1000-year history in Bellenac and the grave responsibilities he thus has.
+His aunt tells him she would "rather die" than "say anything" to Catherine, and begs him to flee.
 Meanwhile, Odile enchants Jacques by changing a toad into a dove.
+Catherine is quick to pick up on the unusual fixation of Christian and Odile on her son, and grows increasingly disturbed by their increasing presence in his company.

-A family friend, Jean-Claude, helps Catherine discover the Montfaucon history: 22 heads of the family have died in “mysterious circumstances”, going back to the 1200s.
+A family friend, Jean-Claude, helps Catherine discover the Montfaucon history: twenty-two of the heads of the family have died in "mysterious circumstances", going back to the 1200s.
 Meanwhile, Philippe visits the blighted vineyards and returns to learn that Catherine has ridden out to the tomb of Edouard de Montfaucon.
 There she finds a carving matching a painting in the chateau and an inscription referring to twelve dancers.
 Emerging from the mausoleum, she is pursued by robed figures, faints, and revives in her bed.
 Philippe gives her a sedative and kisses her.

-She wakes from nightmares to find herself locked in.
-Breaking open the window shutter, she signals Estel, who sends her maid.
+Emerging from and fleeing through a series of nightmares, Catherine finds herself locked inside the bedroom chamber; she is eventually able to break open the window shutter and signal to Estel, who sends her maid.
 Catherine wakes, and all is normal.
 The doctor tells her she was given belladonna, a hallucinogen.
-The community is celebrating “Les 13 Jours”.
+The community is celebrating "Les Treize Jours" (The Thirteen Days).
 People fill the church, where Père Dominic prays in Latin.
 Philippe kneels alone; Estelle and the children sit in the front pew.
-Philippe pauses when he sees Catherine, but the priest repeats “Procedamos in pace” (Proceed in peace).
-Outside, 12 robed figures form a circle in front of Philippe and sway from side to side.
+Philippe pauses when he sees Catherine, but the priest repeats "Procedamos in pace" (Proceed in peace).
+Outside, twelve robed figures form a circle in front of Philippe and sway from side to side.
 Philippe kisses Jacques; the crowd gasps.
-Philippe welcomes all to the Festival, paraphrasing Genesis 1:11: “Let the Earth bring forth vines, yielding fruit after its kind, whose seed is in itself, upon the earth, and the Word was God”.
+Philippe welcomes all to the Festival, paraphrasing Genesis 1:11: "Let the Earth bring forth vines, yielding fruit after its kind, whose seed is in itself, upon the earth, and the Word was God".
 Estelle screams.